Dog and Cat Breeding

 The EU Dog & Cat Alliance is deeply concerned about the lack of specific legislation on breeding in EU Member States.

 Puppies and kittens bred in poor conditions can experience certain health problems.
 If puppies and kittens are bred in poor conditions, they may also not be given enough experience of different environments, people or other animals to allow them to develop into confident adult animals.
 When dogs develop fear-related behaviour problems, this can be a long term threat to their welfare as well as being a problem for owners and one of the top reasons for animals being handed over to a rehoming organisation.

 Adult breeding dogs which have been removed from commercial breeding establishments and rehomed as pets have also been reported to have health and behaviour problems.

 As it is currently left to Member States to legislate on most aspects of breeding and trade of dogs and cats, this means that national requirements, and their enforcement, can vary across the EU.

-- Collaborative action to stop the suffering of dogs and cats that develop serious health issues as a result of breeding for extremes of conformation.
+- Calls for collaborative action to stop the suffering of dogs and cats that develop serious health issues as a result of breeding for extremes of conformation.

 We welcomed the key finding of the European Commission study on the welfare of dogs and cats involved in commercial practices (2015), that the EU should take action to protect companion animal welfare.
 This is also supported by the views of EU citizens.
 According to Special Eurobarometer 442, published in March 2016, 74% of Europeans believe the welfare of companion animals should be better protected than it is now.